zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-12-26-appendix-organization.markdown

 ![image by paul brennan from pixabay](assets/images/arch/car-engine-1701029_1280.jpg)

-**IN THIS SECTION, YOU WILL:** Get a summary of characteristics of high-performing technology organizations.
+**IN THIS SECTION, YOU WILL:** Get a summary of the characteristics of high-performing technology organizations.

 {pagebreak}

 ## Overview

-Characteristics of High Performing Organizations from the [Accelerate book](https://www.oreilly.com/library/view/accelerate/9781457191435/) by Nicole Forsgren, Jez Humble, and Gene Kim are excellent sources of empirical knowledge about high-performing IT organizations.
+Characteristics of High Performing Organizations from the [Accelerate book](https://www.oreilly.com/library/view/accelerate/9781457191435/) by Nicole Forsgren, Jez Humble, and Gene Kim is an excellent source of empirical knowledge about high-performing IT organizations.

 I summarized several critical insights from this book: